Your Guide to Scan Size vs Print Size

 Richard’s standard film scan sizes are small, medium, and large.
-Here’s a breakdown of the most common types of film:
+You can find the approximate pixel dimensions here.

 *Fun note: while most printers are around 300 DPI, printers meant for larger work (like billboards or banners) are less than that.
 Why?
 Because huge images are meant to be viewed from farther away; while something printed at 150 DPI might look fuzzy and pixilated up close, from a distance it looks like a clear image to your eyes. #scienceystuff